ajh/speaky_csv/README.md

 `_destroy` field.
 If this column contains a true value like: 'true' or '1', the record will be marked for destruction.

-Marking an active record for destruction is a little known active record feature documented here: http://api.rubyonrails.org/v4.2.0/classes/ActiveRecord/AutosaveAssociation.html#method-i-marked_for_destruction-3F
+Marking an active record for destruction is documented here: http://api.rubyonrails.org/v4.2.0/classes/ActiveRecord/AutosaveAssociation.html#method-i-marked_for_destruction-3F

 ```ruby